 Don't say a bad word about Richard III here!
 Often portrayed as the archetypal evil uncle, Richard III has been vilified by historians and blamed for the murder of his nephews, the so-called 'Princes in the Tower'.
 Did he do it?
 Decide for yourself at the Richard III Museum, where you can hear the evidence in the 'Trial of Richard III exhibition and cast a vote to decide the king's fate.

 Standing opposite York Minster's south front is a 9.5m high column that once supported the basilica, or headquarters building of the Roman fort of Eboracum.
 The column was found under the Minster's tower in 1969 and re-erected in minster Yard to mark the 1900th anniversary of the founding of York.

 St Leonard's Hospital

 Sometime around AD 937, King Athelstan founded a chapel in a corner of York's Roman fort.
 Re-founded as a hospital by William II and rebuilt by King Stephen, St Leonard's Hospital became the largest and most important in northern England until it was suppressed by Henry VIII in 1540.

 St William's College

-Located appropriately enough on College Street, in the shadow of York Minster, is this attractive 15th century timber-framed buuilding, established as a college of priests.
+Located appropriately enough on College Street, in the shadow of York Minster, is this attractive 15th-century timber-framed building, established as a college of priests.
 Now under the care of the Minster, it serves as a function area and exhibition hall, but visitors can tour the restored medieval chambers for a nominal fee.